mitchnegus/NE150-discussion/README.md

 # NE150-discussion
-A repository for materials for UC Berkeley's Nuclear Engineering 150 (Intro to Nuclear Reactor Theory) discussion section.
+A repository with materials for UC Berkeley's Nuclear Engineering 150 (Intro to Nuclear Reactor Theory) discussion section.